michael6arcia/Bamazon-MySQL/README.md

 # Bamazon
-Bamazon is a digital market store running on node.js + MySQL
+Bamazon is a digital market store running on node.js + MySQL.

-Bamazon works by keeping inventory of products in the MySQL database and allowing the customer to shop and make changes to the inventory using node.js.
+It works by keeping inventory of products in the MySQL database and allowing the customer to shop and make changes to the inventory using node.js.